Last Updated on March 20, 2023 by Dave Schoenbeck

 She encouraged the company to operate with respect and dignity while encouraging the employees to perform at their best.
 As a result, they rewarded the people who invested most in the company—the franchise owners.
 As a result, the customer experience became more satisfying due to the power of servant leadership, and the stock price increased.
 Bachelder’s favorite quote is, “I must know you to grow you.”

 Proverbs 22:16 says, “Exploit the poor or glad-hand the rich -whichever, you’ll end up the poorer for it.”
-Bachelder realized the value of increasing franchisees’ value to help elevate all stakeholders, and it paid off.
+Bachelder realized the value of increasing franchisees’ value to help elevate all stakeholders, which paid off.

 Servant Leadership Continues and Evolves